-Throughout life we experience many different changes such as divorce, bereavement, work, relationship and family issues.
+Throughout life, we may experience many different events such as divorce, bereavement, work, relationship or family issues.
 Within these times we tend to 'cope' either by ourselves, or by feeling family and friends provide us with enough support.
-However, changes, difference and upset may have caused a sense of sadness, sometimes without knowing why.
+However, events, differences and upset, may cause a sense of sadness and loneliness, sometimes without knowing why.

-To cope with this not knowing, we may place ourselves at risk or use coping mechanisms such as food or alcohol to avoid feelings that we do not understand or perhaps feel confused about.
+To cope with this not knowing, we may place ourselves at risk or use coping mechanisms (such as food, alcohol, over-exercising, control) to avoid feelings that we do not understand, or perhaps feel confused or fearful of.

-Within the safe, confidential relationship of counselling, we can look at these different feelings and where they may come from.
-Over time, being open and honest can allow the individual to find their inner strengths, allowing growth, understanding and an acceptance and discovery of their own uniqueness.
+Within the safe, confidential relationship of counselling, we can look at these different feelings and explore together where they may come from.
+Over time, being open and honest can allow an understanding and acceptance of one’s self, alongside the discovery of one’s own uniqueness.

 Training, qualifications & experience

 Certificate in Counselling Skills; Diploma in Psychodynamic Counselling; Certificate in an Introduction to the Social Sciences: understanding social change; Diploma in the Application of Psychodynamics Theory to the Principles of Counselling; Certificate in Psychodynamic Mentoring and Supervision; Diploma in Supervision.

 Over the last 20 years, I have worked in a variety of mental health settings including forensic, addictions and general psychiatry (specialising in eating disorders at the Priory).
-As well as working in the private sector, I have worked in the NHS and within a GP setting - in both long and short-term work.
-I have worked within a charitable setting with many forms of psychological issues.
+This has involved working within Private, NHS, GP and charitable settings.
+I have had a Private Practice for over 10 years working with couples and individuals.

 I am on the registered lists of AXA/PPP, AVIVA and BUPA.
 I also do work for Employee Assistance Programmes for specific insurance companies.

 Along with being an Accredited member of the British Association for Counselling and Psychotherapy (MBACP Accred) and a member of their Private Practice Sector (MBACPPP), I am a member of the British Association for Psychoanalytic and Psychodynamic Supervision (MBAPPS) and have been a member of their Conference Committee.
 I am also a member of B-eat (Beating Eating Disorders).